Sorry, you need to enable JavaScript to visit this website.

 RiverSmart Projects

-The Community Stormwater Solutions Grant Program provides funding for innovative and community-centered improving community-centered projects to improve our waterways in the District.
+The Community Stormwater Solutions Grant Program provides funding for innovative and community-centered projects that improve the District's waterways.
 Another goal is to create new community partners and strengthen existing relationships with community-based organizations and small businesses.
-This program supports community-oriented and inspired projects designed to increase knowledge and lead to behavior change as it relates to watershed and stormwater-related issues.
-Since 2016, DOEE has awarded 78 grants totaling $1,722,704.
-The program is currently administered through a partnership with the Chesapeake Bay Trust (Trust).
+This program supports community-oriented and inspired projects designed to increase knowledge and change behavior around watershed and stormwater-related issues.
+Since 2016, DOEE has awarded 87 grants totaling $2,400,310.
+The program is currently administered through a partnership with the Chesapeake Bay Trust.

 Project areas include environmental justice, environmental education, green infrastructure, green jobs, habitat restoration, litter and pollution reduction, and out-of-school time programming.
 Applicants are encouraged to think outside of the box and create projects that involve creativity as a viable tool for affecting change and establishing or deepening participants’ connection to the environment.
 All projects should be inspired and led or supported by the priority community within the District.